This article was updated on Oct. 5, 2018.

-When it comes to developing roles in your company, it is important to consider the business implications of having no HR department.
+When it comes to developing roles in your organization, it is important to consider the business implications of having no HR department.
 Most organizations have either a single employee dedicated to HR or a small team that keeps the personal aspects of the business moving smoothly.
 Others turn to an outsourced HR model and have a knowledgeable professional who speaks to employees if questions arise.
-Businesses may also designate an employee who handles HR responsibilities in addition to his or her primary role.
+Businesses may also designate an employee who handles HR responsibilities in addition to their primary role.

 How Human Resources Is Perceived

 An organization's size often determines the impact of not having an HR representative or a limited HR team.
 The smaller the organization, the more likely HR is only associated with transactional duties such as managing benefits and payroll.
 The bigger the organization, the more HR engages in strategic decision-making and employee welfare.

 The potential implications of having no HR are related to the valuable activities HR professionals perform.
 These issues could damage both the organization and the well-being and productivity of its employees.
 There are many scenarios in which HR can be vital to a positive outcome.

 Employees can reach out to HR with complaints about workplace harassment, bullying and violence.
 HR staff can advise management on the best course of action and conduct investigations.
 HR can also answer employee questions about benefits enrollment and support, especially when it comes to benefits such as health insurance.
 For example, they should know about updates to health care reform laws.